 - Accessibility and Disability Support Services

 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled on Monday and Tuesday from 5.00pm to 8.00pm.
-The course includes 1 x Saturday workshop each Term at Tamworth Campus.
+This course is currently scheduled on Wednesday, Thursday and Friday from 9.00am to 3.30pm.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES

 This course is government-subsidised, meaning you pay a portion of the full course fee to TAFE NSW and the NSW Government will pay the balance.
 However, you must meet certain eligibility criteria for this to apply.

 Depending on your previous qualifications and experience, your fee may be less than the maximum fee quoted.
 Your actual fee and eligibility for concession/exemption will be calculated and confirmed during the enrolment process.

 For further information about eligibility and explanations of the different fee categories, visit Are You Eligible?

 This course is approved for a Commonwealth VET Student Loan (VSL).
 If you meet the VSL eligibility and academic suitability requirements, you are able to apply to the Commonwealth for a loan to cover all or part of your course fee.
 We will ask you whether you would like to apply for a VET Student Loan when you enrol and advise you of the process.